 26 February 2021

-White Cube is pleased to announce ‘Salon’, a new monthly programme launching Monday 1 March 2021 showcasing outstanding examples of post-war and contemporary art from artists both inside and outside the gallery's roster.
+White Cube is pleased to announce ‘Salon’, a monthly programme showcasing outstanding examples of post-war and contemporary art from artists both inside and outside the gallery's roster.

 ‘Salon’ is inspired by White Cube’s original project space which opened in 1993 at 44 Duke Street, on what still is London’s most traditional art dealing street.
 One of the smallest contemporary art galleries in Europe at the time, at just under five metres squared, its proportions encouraged an intimate encounter with a single important work of art or body of work, including Tracey Emin’s inaugural 1993 presentation ‘My Major Retrospective’, Antony Gormley’s Lost Subject (1994), Doris Salcedo’s Casa Vuida VI (1995), Luc Tuymans’ Splendid Isolation (1999), Ellsworth Kelly’s Blue (2001).